 She holds a Bachelor of Arts degree from Dartmouth College in Asian Studies: Chinese Language and Culture and a Master of Fine Arts degree from Eastern Washington University in creative writing with a secondary emphasis in literary editing.
 A former California State Park docent, Cynthia has also worked as a proofreader, a freelance editor, a ski instructor and art teacher.
 Ever exploring her relationship to people, places and cultures, she has travelled to China, Egypt, Southeast Asia, Europe, and most of the National Parks of the western U.S. She lives in Cheney, Washington with her husband, son, ill-mannered Quaker parrot named Dudley Do-Right, and a little green lovebird named Puff.

-Cori Jaeger, MEd
+Cori Jaeger, MEd, MFA

-Graduate School Assistant, Ronald E. McNair Scholar Program
+Academic Advisor and Coordinator at the Ronald E. McNair Scholar Program

 Bryn Tennyson was born and raised in a rural town in Southwest Alaska.
 She now spends her winters attending school in Washington and returns home each summer to commercial fish with her family.
 Bryn received her AA from Clark College while playing basketball for the penguins.
 Afterwards, she transferred to Fort Lewis College where she did a semester abroad in Germany.
 She then transferred to Eastern Washington University where she completed her BS in biology pre-med.
 Bryn is now a first year graduate student working under her mentor, Dr. Andrea Castillo.
 Her research is focused on the antimicrobial properties of manuka honey and the ability of pathogenic bacterial species to persist when exposed.